-- The Schools Educational Visits/Off Site Policy (reviewed annually) reflects the consideration we give to the safeguarding of our children both within the school environment and when away from the school when undertaking school trips, visits or pupils being creatively educated. - Peer on Peer Abuse Policy. - Photographic & Digital Imagery Policy with parental consent forms annually signed. - Administration of Medicines Policy and procedures with trained staff who manage this. - Pupils with Medical Needs Policy and implications for your workforce, pupils and partnership with parents. - Attendance Policy school management for attendance and the partnership with the LA in reporting children missing from education and those deleted from the school's admission register.
-This includes the need for two emergency contact details for every pupil, where possible. - Missing Children Policy inclusive of runaways, missing, and children missing from education, ensuring appropriate safeguarding responses. - Complaints Policy - Allegation Management Policy - Confidentiality and Whistle Blowing Policy. - Information Sharing Policy (internal and external exchange of information) - Looked after children Policy inclusive of named LA teacher whose role is to champion the achievement of LAC in your schools and work closely with the Designated Safeguarding Lead and the Virtual Head Teacher within the LA who has responsibility for the LAC. - Intimate care and care plan policy inclusive of procedure to support pupils who have an accident and either wet, soil or menstruate and need assistance. - Unaccompanied travel to and from school procedure to ensure pupils safety. - Single equality scheme.

-• Spiritual, Moral, Social and Cultural Curriculum inclusive of Female Genital Mutilation, Domestic abuse, Child Sexual Exploitation, Mental Health and Wellbeing and Fundamental British Values.
+- The Schools Educational Visits/Off Site Policy (reviewed annually) reflects the consideration we give to the safeguarding of our children both within the school environment and when away from the school, when undertaking school trips, visits or pupils being creatively educated. - Peer on Peer Abuse Policy. - Photographic & Digital Imagery Policy with parental consent forms annually signed. - Administration of Medicines Policy and procedures with trained staff who manage this. - Pupils with Medical Needs Policy and implications for the workforce, pupils and partnership with parents. - Attendance Management Policy school management for attendance and the partnership with the LA in reporting children missing from education and those deleted from the school's admission register.
+This includes the need for two emergency contact details for every pupil, where possible. - Missing Children Policy inclusive of runaways, missing, and children missing from education, ensuring appropriate safeguarding responses. - Complaints Policy - Allegation Management Policy - Confidentiality and Whistle Blowing Policy. - Information Sharing Policy (internal and external exchange of information) - Looked After Children Policy inclusive of named Looked After Teacher whose role is to champion the achievement of looked after children in your school and work closely with the Designated Safeguarding Lead and the Virtual Headteacher within the LA who has responsibility for the LAC. - Intimate Care and Care Plan Policy inclusive of procedure to support pupils who have an accident and either wet, soil or menstruate and need assistance. - Unaccompanied Travel to and from school procedure to ensure pupils safety. - Single Equality Scheme. - Spiritual, Moral, Social and Cultural Curriculum inclusive of Female Genital Mutilation, Domestic Abuse, Child Sexual Exploitation, Mental Health and Well-being and Fundamental British Values.